sethmorton/strand-sdk/README.md

 ## Contributing

-Please review `CONTRIBUTING.md` for coding standards (Google TS/py style analog), testing expectations, and the dual-license policy.
+Please review `CONTRIBUTING.md` for coding standards, testing expectations, and contribution guidelines.

-## License
+## 📄 License

-MIT OR Apache-2.0 (TBD).
-Placeholder text lives in `LICENSE` until legal review completes.
+This project is licensed under the terms of the MIT license - see [LICENSE](LICENSE) for details.